davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/philippians/philippians.md

 letter of: Paul the Apostle
 wikidata: "https://www.wikidata.org/wiki/Q51613"
 tags:
-  - Book of the Bible
+  - book of the Bible
-  - Bible
 ---